Jemaa el Fna Marrakech: Complete Visitor's Guide

 About Jemaa el Fna

-Jemaa el Fna is the vibrant heart of Marrakech and one of the most famous public squares in Africa.
+Jemaa el Fna (pronounced Jem-ah el-Fnah) is the vibrant heart of Marrakech and one of the most famous public squares in Africa.
 Located at the entrance to the Medina, this vast open space has been the city's main gathering point since Marrakech was founded by the Almoravid dynasty in the 11th century.
-In 2001, UNESCO recognized Jemaa el Fna Marrakech as a Masterpiece of the Oral and Intangible Heritage of Humanity for its living cultural traditions — the first place in the world to receive this distinction.
+In 2001, UNESCO recognized Jemaa el Fna Marrakech as a Masterpiece of the Oral and Intangible Heritage of Humanity for its living cultural traditions — the first place in the world to receive this distinction (formally inscribed on the Representative List in 2008).

-The name Jemaa el Fna (also spelled Jemaa el-Fna or Djemaa el Fnaa) roughly translates to 'Assembly of the Dead', a reference to its historical use as a place where public executions were carried out during the Almoravid and Almohad periods.
+The name Jemaa el Fna (also spelled Jemaa el-Fna or Djemaa el Fnaa) roughly translates to 'Assembly of the Dead' or 'Assembly of the End' in classical Arabic, a reference to its historical use as a place where public executions were carried out during the Almoravid and Almohad periods.
 Today, the square could not be more alive — it is a sensory overload of sights, sounds, and aromas that draws millions of visitors every year.

 For over a thousand years, this remarkable place has served as Marrakech's main stage for traditional Moroccan street life: a meeting point for traders, storytellers, herbalists, and performers from across Morocco and beyond.
 For first-time visitors, a guided street food tour is one of the best ways to experience the square's culinary traditions, and you can explore all the top places to visit in Marrakech from this central starting point.